jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 **AMIs** stands to Amazon Machine Image and are a customization of an EC2 Instance:

+- You must use an AMI from the same region as that of the EC2 instance.
+(The region of the AMI has no bearing on the performance of the EC2 instance)
 - We can add our own software configurations, operating systems, monitoring and others configurations.
 - This will leverage to a faster boot, because the software is pre-packed.
 - AMIs are built for a specific region (can be copied across them)